felix-gradr/LLM-test/pending_tasks.md

 - [2025-07-19T14:31:24.365633] Here are three small, high-impact tasks that will get us basic error logging in place without touching `goal.md` or `.env`.
 Once these land, any downstream error (in your main loop, in `coder`, or in `fallback`) will at least be captured in a log file so we can iterate on a “current issues” dashboard later
 - [2025-07-19T14:37:32.824002] Here are three small, high‐impact tasks to steadily harden the startup path and guarantee that “python -m root” never silently dies:
 - [2025-07-19T14:42:59.849731] Here are three bite-sized, high-impact tasks to shore up safety and avoid total “crashes” going forward:
+- [2025-07-19T14:48:34.198388] Here are three bite-sized, high-impact tasks you can pick up next to shore up safety and prevent total failures: